This article contains affiliate links, you can read my disclaimer here.

 Admission to the National Park is $12 per vehicle and can be accessed any time of the day.
 Once there, follow the signs for the Pinnacle Discovery Drive, a 2km drive through the most scenic part of the Pinnacle Desert.

-For more information on the formation and geology of the Pinnacles as well as their cultural significance visit the Pinnacle Discovery Centre, you can find more information here.
+For more information on the formation and geology of the Pinnacles as well as their cultural significance visit the Pinnacle Discovery Centre.
+See more on the Pinnacles here.

 For a great picnic spot and a dip in the turquoise waters of the Indian Ocean stop off at Hangover Bay, Thirsty Point or Kangaroo Point.
 These are all found on the road to Cervantes as you head north from the Pinnacles.